 For years, researchers have been examining the link between yoga practice and an improvement in both anxiety and depressive symptoms.
 Studies have shown that yoga is aligned with many other stress relief and relaxation techniques, which have proven to be effective treatments in managing these diagnoses.
 These same studies indicate that regular practice can improve an individual’s ability to self-soothe, increase an individual’s control over their reaction to stress, and decrease the body’s physiological response to stress (insert mental image of being at Market Basket on a Saturday at 10am with a 2 year old, a malfunctioning wheel on your rusty cart, and no grocery list- cue shallow breathing, heart racing, and immediate need to flee the scene).
 Yoga teaches us be in the moment, accept the thoughts and feelings we experience, and allow them to pass without taking hold.

-Please feel free to contact me at firstname.lastname@example.org for more information on how incorporate yoga practice and regular therapy sessions into your plan for overall wellness and recovery.
+Feel free to contact me at firstname.lastname@example.org for more information on how to incorporate yoga practice and regular therapy sessions into your plan for overall wellness.

 - Khalsa SB.
-“Yoga as a Therapeutic Intervention: A Bibliometric Analysis of Published Research Studies,”Indian Journal of Physiology and Pharmacology (July 2004): Vol. 48, No. 3, pp. 269–85.
+“Yoga as a Therapeutic Intervention: A Bibliometric Analysis of Published Research Studies,”Indian Journal of Physiology and Pharmacology: Vol. 48, No. 3, pp. 269–85.

 - Kirkwood G, et al. “Yoga for Anxiety: A Systematic Review of the Research,” British Journal of Sports Medicine (Dec.
 2005): Vol. 39, No. 12, pp. 884–91.